Engelbert I, Count of Berg

 Count Engelbert I of Berg (d.
 July 1189 in Serbia) ruled the County of Berg from 1160 to 1189.
 He was the son of Adolf IV of Berg.

 Through his loyalty to the German Emperor and the Archbishops of Cologne he succeeded in stabilising the county and increasing its revenues.
 He took Bensberg Palace, Neu-Windeck and Elberfeld.

-In July 1189 he was killed near Kovin, in Serbia, while on his way to the Holy Land with the crusade of emperor Frederick Barbarossa.
+In July 1189 he was killed near Kubin while on his way to the Holy Land with the crusade of emperor Frederick Barbarossa.

-He married Margaret of Geldern (born 1157, died 1190?) and his sons were:
+Engelbert married Margaret of Guelders (born 1157, died 1190?).
+They had: